-(b) Information session with the EMS Program Representative.

-(c) Be in compliance with the rules and regulations of the Pennsylvania Department of Health, Division of Emergency Health Service pertaining to EMT Paramedic training and practice.
+- (b) Information session with the EMS Program Representative. - (c) Be in compliance with the rules and regulations of the Pennsylvania Department of Health, Division of Emergency Health Service pertaining to EMT Paramedic training and practice.

-Surgical Technology - In addition to the General Health Science admissions requirements, entrance to the Surgical Technology Program has, as the minimum requirements, the following: Note - The College reserves the right to select the most qualified applicants.
+Surgical Technology - In addition to the General Health Science admissions requirements, entrance to the Surgical Technology Program has, as the minimum requirements, the following: Note The College reserves the right: let hie most qualified applic into